maureen28/portfolio/README.md

 # RESORT

 ## Description
-An application that helps its' users find the perfect getaway.
+Resort; a website that helps its' users find the perfect getaway spot.

 By:*Maureen Wairimu*

 ### Technologies used
 >HTML
->cSS
+>CSS

 #### Setup Instruction
 To use the code, clone the repofrom https://github.com/maureen28/portfolio